 The Village of Roselle has an Office of Adjudication with an administrative hearing system, wherein cases such as parking tickets, compliance tickets, zoning violations, ordinance violations, administrative tow penalties, and Red Light Camera violations are heard.
 The Office of Adjudication holds hearings once a month at Village Hall.
 Office of Adjudication

-Overnight Parking Regulations:• Requests must be received prior to 2:00 am cutoff.• Overnight parking is limited to three (3) requests within a thirty (30) day period.• Overnight parking will not be granted when there is two inches or more of snow fall.
-Overnight Parking Request
+Residents and their guests can register for overnight parking online using a computer, smart phone, iPad or tablet device.
+Residents and visitors who do not have access to the internet using one of those devices may call (630) 980-2025 to register their vehicles.
+Overnight Parking Regulations: • Requests must be received prior to 2:00 am cutoff. • Overnight parking is limited to three (3) requests within a thirty (30) day period. • Overnight parking will not be granted when there is two inches or more of snow fall.

 All vehicles owned or stored within the Village of Roselle must display a valid village vehicle sticker.
 The sticker shall be fastened in a prominent and visible place on the lower right side of the front windshield of the vehicle.
 Vehicle licenses are sold at Village Hall.
 All tags must be displayed by October 1 and expire September 30 every year.
 Visit the Vehicle Stickers page for more information.

 On June, 26, 2023 the Village of Roselle repealed the Automated Red Light Enforcement Ordinance - Chapter 10, Article XIV, of the Code of Ordinances of the Village of Roselle, IL (Automatic Traffic Light Enforcement).